Applying for a premises licence

 They must be made within 28 days of the date the notice of application is displayed.

-In order to be relevant, the representation must relate to one or more of the following:
+In order to be relevant, the representation must relate to one or more of the four licensing objectives listed below:

 - the prevention of crime and disorder